GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 # AD Enumeration

-uploaded PowerView to gather more information about the Active Directory environment.
+We uploaded PowerView to gather more information about the Active Directory environment.

-imported the module
+We import the necessary modules
 ```python
 PS C:\Users\Administrator\Desktop> Import-Module ./PowerView.ps1
 ```

+We gathered information about the domain
 ![[Pasted image 20250512210444.png]]

 ```python